Freeseer/freeseer/source/contribute/developers/review.rst

 ===========

-We use `Pull Requests <https://help.github.com/articles/using-pull-requests>`_ on GitHub for code reviews and merging changes into Freeseer/freeseer.
+We use `Pull Requests <https://help.github.com/articles/using-pull-requests>`_ on GitHub for code reviews and merging proposed changes.

 Pull requests let you tell others about changes you've pushed to a GitHub repository.
 Once a pull request is sent, we can review the set of changes,